 With this knowledge under your belt, we hope all our readers living in rural communities feel better prepared when it comes to staying up-to-date with everything happening around them!

-How are you staying on top of the community news in your area?
+How are you staying on top of the local happenings in your area?
 Please drop a comment below to share your tips with us.